Bleh-OuO/Bleh-OuO/README.md

 Buh bye ૮₍´｡ᵔ ꈊ ᵔ｡`₎ა!!

-silly site I used for buttonz and stickers: https://rentry.co/PUSHURT3MPER
+silly sites I used for buttonz and stickers: https://rentry.co/PUSHURT3MPER https://rentry.co/kamikazegirIs
 <!--
 **Bleh-OuO/Bleh-OuO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.